Lady Margaret Hall, Oxford: Student life

 The Junior Common Room (JCR) is a physical room as well as being the association of the undergraduate members of the college.
 It represents its members to the college authorities and facilitates activities and budgets as well as clubs and societies.
 Officers are elected by the student body to communicate internally and externally on matters regarding student life.

-Graduate students have similar support from that for the JCR in the Middle Common Room (MCR).
+Graduate students have similar support from that provided for the JCR in the Middle Common Room (MCR).

 In 2022, Lady Margaret Hall was the first Oxford college to sign a government-backed pledge on ending non-disclosure agreements in cases of sexual misconduct.
 This followed reporting by The Times that eight female LMH students felt unsafe after the college's response to their complaints of student sexual violence between 2015 and 2021.
 One undergraduate said that she was threatened with expulsion if she spoke about being raped by a man who was previously reported to the college for sexual violence, and was made to sign a confidentiality agreement by the then Principal Alan Rusbridger.
 The college initially disputed the undergraduate's claim, but under Rusbridger's successor Christine Gerrard settled the case and paid damages to the woman.
 Gerrard described the pledge as part of reforms to strengthen safeguarding procedures.

 Accommodation

-Accommodation is always provided for undergraduates for 3 years of their study, and provided for some graduates.
-The accommodation is found throughout college with a ballot system giving first choice of room to the students of higher years.
-The Deneke building contains exclusively accommodation for first year undergraduates and students visiting from other universities.
+Accommodation is always provided for undergraduates for three years of their study, and provided for some graduates.
+The accommodation is found throughout college with a ballot system giving the first choice of room to the students of higher years.
+The Deneke Building exclusively contains accommodation for first-year undergraduates and students visiting from other universities.
+However, the first College Disparities Report created by Oxford's Student Union ranked the college as one of the poorest Oxford colleges in terms of asset wealth, with one of the listed consequences of these disparities being that undergraduate students will pay an average of £5,000 more in rent during the course of their studies than those at wealthier colleges.